 Crape Myrtle (Lagerstroemia)

 Crape Myrtles were native to China, Japan and Korea and introduced to Charleston, South Carolina and the United States in 1790.
 Crape Myrtles are chiefly known for their colorful long lasting flowers that bloom 60 to 90 days in the summer.
-Flowers are born in summer and autumn in panicles of crinkled flowers with crape like texture.
+Flowers are borne in summer and autumn in panicles of crinkled flowers with crape like texture.
 Colors vary from deep purple to red and white, with almost every shade in between.
 Its seed is a capsule, green and succulent at first, then ripening to a dark brown or black dryness.
 These capsules release small winged seeds.

 In the wild most Crape Myrtle are multi-stemmed large shrubs, but in today landscape it is possible to find crape myrtle filling every landscaping need from small trees to dense barrier hedges to dwarf types that grow only 2 foot tall.